-Citrix Provisioning Services Assessment Script Update Version 1.10
+Citrix Provisioning Services Health Check Script Update Version 1.10

 Back in July, I was helping a customer with some issues with their Provisioning Services (PVS) implementation.
 In order to resolve their issues, we had to implement several registry changes on their PVS servers.
 They had multiple PVS farms in multiple locations spread across the United States.
 I actually started to think about the next consultant who would have to come in and do any future work in this environment.
 I also thought about what if I had to come into a similar environment.
 How would any consultant know what registry keys had been added or changed?
 Would the same keys exist across all the PVS servers?
 Would they all have the same settings?
 Citrix Insight Services is absolutely no help for finding PVS issues or discrepancies (in my opinion).
 I decided to update the PVS Assessment script to help in this situation.

 I would like to thank a very dedicated tester, Andrew Williamson @ Fujitsu Services, for helping with this update.

 One of my original desires for this script was to make it work for PVS versions 5.x to 7.x and with PowerShell versions 2.0 through 5.x.
 Andrew put in a LOT of time and effort helping me resolve all the issues with getting the script to work across all PVS and PowerShell versions.

 #Version 1.10 8-Sep-2016